Getting Started with WPF Scheduler (SfScheduler)

 Appointments

 SfScheduler has a built-in capability to handle the appointment arrangement internally based on the ScheduleAppointment collections.
-You need to allocate the collection generated to Appointments
+Allocate the collection generated to Appointments property.

 The ScheduleAppointment is a class that includes the specific scheduled appointment.
 It has some basic properties such as StartTime, EndTime, Subject, and some additional information about the appointment can be added with Notes, Location, and IsAllDay properties.